 7. Trump International Hotel

 Located between Treasure Island and Resorts World, and only about ½ block from the strip is the Trump International Hotel.
-While most people associate Trump hotels with being ultra-expensive the Vegas location is quite affordable and easily one of the best cheap Las Vegas hotels on the strip.
+While most people associate Trump Hotels with being ultra-expensive the Vegas location is quite affordable and easily one of the best cheap Las Vegas hotels on the strip.

 Booking one of the seven cheap Las Vegas hotels on the strip listed above is a no-brainer.
 There’s little doubt, that staying at any one of these accommodations will save you money and give you more funds to spend on entertainment, dining out, and of course, gambling.
-Here’s to your big trip and we hope you hit a jackpot!
+Here’s to your big trip and we hope you hit the jackpot!